 How Do I Get My Gravy To The Desired Consistency?

 When it comes to making gravy, it is important that the consistency is not too thick but not too thin either.
 You do not want your gravy to be so thick that it does not pour onto a biscuit, but you also do not want it to be soupy.
 Personally, I just like to thicken my sausage gravy up a little.
 However, you can adjust this depending on your preference!
 If your gravy seems too thin, simply whisk in a little more flour.
 Likewise, if it seems too thick, simply whisk in milk, in small amounts at a time.

 How Do I Make Southern-Style Sausage Gravy?

 You may be surprised that you are only ten minutes away from enjoying piping hot sausage gravy!
 All you need to make this dish is hot breakfast sausage, flour, milk, and salt and pepper to taste!
 To begin, simply break up your sausage in a skillet and cook until the sausage crumbles are brown and crispy.
-The grease leftover in the pan is a much more flavorful substitute for butter, and will pack a peppery punch in the gravy! set your sausage aside and whisk in your flour to the grease mixture.
+The grease leftover in the pan is a much more flavorful substitute for butter, and will pack a peppery punch into the gravy! set your sausage aside and whisk in your flour to the grease mixture.
 Next, whisk in the milk until the gravy is completely smooth.
 Once everything is combined, let the gravy simmer over medium heat for about five minutes, or until it reaches your desired consistency.
-Lastly, add salt and pepper to taste and enjoy!
+Lastly, add salt and pepper to taste, and enjoy!